ahmedlaouar/py_reasoner/README.md

 ## More

-The main focus of this work is a subset of methods for data repairs that operates in the context of possibilistic Knowledge Bases and more generally on partially ordered KBs.
+The main focus of this work is a subset of methods for data repairs that operates in the context of possibilistic Knowledge Bases and more specifically on partially ordered KBs.
 [__Possiblistic DL-Lite__](https://link.springer.com/chapter/10.1007/978-3-642-40381-1_27) extends the expressive power of DL-Lite to deal with possibilistic uncertain information without increasing the computational cost.